jittat/aiep-documents/content/en/docs/4plus1/mechanical/_index.md

 ---

-## 📚 What You’ll Learn
+## 📚 What You'll Learn

-- Dynamics, thermofluids, and control systems with simulation tools
-- Applied AI for system identification, predictive control, and fault detection
-- Mechatronics: sensors, actuators, controllers, and embedded AI
-- Autonomous systems: vehicle, drone, and robotic navigation
-- Energy systems: AI for HVAC, renewable integration, efficiency optimization
+Students will master dynamics, thermofluids, and control systems with advanced simulation tools, developing a solid foundation in mechanical engineering principles enhanced by computational modeling.
+The program teaches applied AI for system identification, predictive control, and fault detection, enabling students to create intelligent mechanical systems that can monitor and optimize their own performance.

+The curriculum covers comprehensive mechatronics education, including sensors, actuators, controllers, and embedded AI, preparing students to design integrated systems that seamlessly combine mechanical, electrical, and intelligent components.
+Students will learn to develop autonomous systems for vehicle, drone, and robotic navigation, gaining expertise in the technologies driving the future of mobility and automation.

+The program also focuses on energy systems with AI applications for HVAC, renewable integration, and efficiency optimization.
+This knowledge prepares students to address critical challenges in energy management and sustainability while leveraging artificial intelligence to maximize system performance and minimize environmental impact.

 ---